Jollywatt/typst-fletcher/docs/manual.typ

 === Hanging tail correction

-All marks accept a `tail` parameter, the effect of which can be seen below:
+All marks accept an `outer-len` parameter, the effect of which can be seen below:
 #code-example-row(```typ
 #fletcher.diagram(
-	edge-thickness: 3pt,
+	edge-thickness: 2pt,
 	spacing: 2cm,
 	debug: 4,